joriskes/quiz/README.md

 # Quiz

-Simple quiz system using a strapi / mariadb backend and a custom react frontend
+Pubquiz system using a strapi / mariadb backend and a custom react frontend

-## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started